 - Women’s History Month

-Asian-American Pacific Islander Heritage Month, the penultimate in the OIEJB History and Heritage Month series, celebrates people who share heritage from a number of countries and honors their contributions to American life and culture.
+Asian-American Pacific Islander Heritage Month celebrates people who share heritage from a number of countries and honors their contributions to American life and culture.
 The U.S. Census Bureau classifies people of Asian descent as “having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent,” including, but not limited to China, Japan, Thailand, Malaysia, Korea, India, Cambodia, Vietnam or the Philippines.
 Pacific Islanders are people who descended from the islands of Polynesia, Micronesia, and Melanesia.
 This classification includes, but is not limited to people from Native Hawaii, Samoa, Tahiti, Guam, Fiji, and Papua New Guinea.

 Filipino people first began migrating to California in 1587, and waves of immigrants from Japan, China, and other countries followed in 1843.
 Commemorating that immigration and recognizing the completion of the transcontinental railroad–which would not have been possible without the labor of over 15,000 Asian workers, many of then Chinese–was the goal of “AAPI Heritage Week,” a ten-day celebration signed into law by President Jimmy Carter on October 5, 1978.
 As with other heritage and history months, the week was later expanded to a full month, when President George H.W.
 Bush signed a bill on May 14, 1991, leading to the official designation of the full month in 1992.

 Nevertheless, it is impossible to acknowledge the presence in this country of people with Asian and Pacific Islander heritage without noting both the government-sanctioned exclusion and isolation of those people and more recent examples of racism.
-The Chinese Exclusion Act of 1882, and the Japanese Internment Camps that were established in 1942 are just two examples; more recently, people with Asian heritage have been centered in negative reactions to the ongoing Covid-19 pandemic, with hate crimes against Asian people rising 339% in 2021.
-Resources for getting involved in countering that negative energy can be found here and here.
-See also a video, "Lifting up Pacific Islander Voices," here (the link starts 7 seconds in, as there is an expletive at the very beginning).
+The Chinese Exclusion Act of 1882, and the Japanese Internment Camps that were established in 1942 are just two examples; more recently, people with Asian heritage have been centered in negative reactions to the COVID-19 pandemic, with hate crimes against Asian people rising 339% in 2021.
+Resources for getting involved in countering that negative energy can be found at Stop AAPI Hate and AAPI Equity Alliance.

 Although not directly related to our own history, in solidarity with the battle, the United States began celebrating Mexico’s victory in California in 1863.
 Today, in the United States, the history and patriotism of this day is lost in translation.
 Commercialization of this Mexican holiday emphasizes the consumption of margaritas, Tex-Mex and Mexican food.
 The celebration of Cinco de Mayo has turned into a day of stereotypes, rather than a celebration of those who fought valiantly to protect Mexico.